in his pajamas, Tony finished brushing his teeth, then slid into

 which opened to allow Tony and the three accompanying angels to

 opened.
-He never actually saw it open, he just suddenly
+He never actually saw it open, he just felt a quick but

 found himself and the gate-keeper standing on the other side of